Datu Ali

-Buluan, known to have wide expense of fertile plains, and an invigorating climate, gave good tidings to the ear of Datu Ali of the North, who at once proceeded to take control of the whole territory.
-On the other Hand, the people of the South, had viewed this luxuriant valley from the top of the mountain ranges at Tupi and Koronadal, under the leadership of Sultan of Talic, who made up his mind to explore and take possession of this uninhabited place.
+Buluan was known to have wide expense of fertile plains, and an invigorating climate, which became a subject of interest to Datu Ali, who proceeded to take control of the whole territory.
+On the other hand, the people of the south, had viewed this luxuriant valley from the top of the mountain ranges at Tupi and Koronadal, under the leadership of Sultan of Talik which is Sultan Sambuto, who decided to explore and take possession of this uninhabited place.

 When Datu Ali learned that the Sultan of Talic and his followers encamped in Talic, Datu Ali assembled his men and gave Sultan of Talic battle and easily put him to flight.
-By his victory, Datu Ali became the most powerful leader in the region between Koronadal in the South and Maganoy in the North and could capable of bringing all Magindanaw Moros under his sovereignty to the extent that he expanded his domain in Cotabato and extending from the neighborhood of Malabang to Sarangani Point.
+By his victory, Datu Ali became the most powerful leader in the region between Koronadal in the south and Maganoy in the north.
+His domain now extended from the neighborhood of Malabang to Sarangani Point.

-Because of his undisputed bravery in battle and nobility among Datus, Datu Ali was then the able ruler of Cotabato Upper Valley and was the Mighty Leader of the Sultanate of Maguindanao in the 1900s.
-Acquiring all of the prerogatives of a legitimate leader, he claimed the title "Rajah of Bwayan" (King of Bwayan), or "Rajah Bwayan" translated as "The Kingdom of Bwayan".
-Datu Ali came to be known primarily during the American occupation of the Philippines.
+Datu Ali was then the able ruler of Cotabato upper valley and was considered the paramount leader of the Sultanate of Maguindanao in the early 20th century.
+Acquiring all of the prerogatives of a legitimate leader, Ali claimed the title "Rajah of Buayan" or "Rajah Buayan".